eduvpn/documentation/README.md

     $ tar -xzf master.tar.gz
     $ cd documentation-master

-Modify `deploy.sh` to set the hostname you wish to use for the server and then run the script:
+Modify `deploy.sh` to set `HOSTNAME` to the name you want to use for the server and possibly the `EXTERNAL_IF` parameter to point to the adapter connecting to the Internet.
+Then run the script:

     $ ./deploy.sh